Colorful Vector Balancing: History and results

 Our article is mainly motivated by the work of Bárány and Grinberg \cite{BG81}, who generalized Question~\ref{question_dvoretzky} to vector families which may also be interpreted as color classes.
 They proved the following general result. \begin{theorem}[Bárány, Grinberg~\cite{BG81}] Assume that $B^d \subset \R^d$ is an origin-symmetric convex body, and $V_1, \ldots, V_n \subseteq B^d$ are vector families so that $0\in \sum_{i\in[n]}\conv V_i$.
 Then there exists a selection of vectors $v_i\in V_i$ for $i\in[n]$ such that

 \end{theorem} The original vector balancing problem is retrieved by setting $V_i = \{ \pm v_i \}$ for $i \in [n]$ (where, as usual, $[n] = \{ 1, \ldots, n \}$).

 Taking $B^d = B_1^d$, $n = d$, and $V_i = \{ \pm e_i \}$ for $i \in [n]$ shows that Theorem~\ref{thm_BG} is sharp.
 Yet, for specific norms, asymptotically stronger estimates may hold.
 In light of \eqref{vb_l2} and \eqref{vb_linfty}, it is plausible to conjecture that for the Euclidean and the maximum norms, the sharp estimate is of order $O(\sqrt{d})$.
-For the case of the Euclidean norm, it is mentioned in~\cite{BG81} that V. V. Grinberg proved this stronger estimate, although this has never been published (or verified) -- and 25 years later, the statement was again referred to as a conjecture~\cite{BD06}.
+For the case of the Euclidean norm, it is mentioned in~\cite{BG81} that V. V. Grinberg proved the sharp bound of $\sqrt{d}$, although this has never been published (or verified) -- and 25 years later, the statement was again referred to as a conjecture~\cite{BD06}.
 Bárány and Grinberg~\cite{BG81} also note that ``from the point of view of applications, it would be interesting to know more about'' the case of the $\ell_\infty$-norm.
+Based on a generalization of the Gram-Schmidt walk, Bansal et al. \cite{algban} recently proved the following theorem in the colorful setting.